 Unlike many peer institutions, students in Business Economics at WCOB are required to take an Econometrics class that prepares them for the increasingly applied and data driven business world today.

 Why choose Business Economics at SHU?

-Our program is designed to prepare you to succeed in business and government careers, graduate schools, law schools as well as to become better-informed and productive citizen.
-All courses are taught by prominent faculty who are internationally recognized scholars and experts with a passion for teaching.
+All courses are small and taught by prominent faculty who are internationally recognized scholars and experts with a passion for teaching.
 For the principles courses, class sizes are capped at 32 students while higher level courses are capped at 26 students.
 The economics faculty members are a group of scholars, practitioners and board members.
 They are committed to providing the knowledge and skills required to pursue a career in economics.
 The faculty research and publish on microeconomics, macroeconomics, health economics, labor markets and financial markets and have extensive professional experience at corporations, banks, and governmental institutions in the United States, Europe and Asia.
 In recent years, the Economics professors have received several grants for prominent organizations such as CME group and others.
-As a contribution to your marketability in today’s job market, our program integrates theory and practice.
+As a contribution to your marketability in today’s job market, the Business Economics program integrates theory and practice.
 We provide the course work, knowledge, networking, tools and internships to help you pursue a wide-range of business careers.
 Our interns and graduates are consistently cited for their strong preparation, knowledge, technical skills and ability to work effectively in teams.

-The Business Economics program will enable you to:
+The educational objectives of the Business Economics program are to enable students to: